katerinaelsasser/film_review_database/README.md

 The user stories that I have made at the beginning will help with testing as well as being a check list.

 ### Tests Done To Create Website
-Add fetch code on the js file that will link to the JSON.
 Test the code
 Add " around the data and the title of the rows Testing the code
 Data appears on the map

 ## Information Architecture
 The information collected and stored in this website database.
-I have used MongoDB which holds data for reviews that has been submitted.
+I have used MongoDB which holds data for reviews and movies that has been submitted.

 ### User Collection